• Skip to primary navigation

 ✔️ Why should you try it?

-• Packed full of protein so a great option for post-work-out refueling
+• Packed full of protein so they're a great option for a post-work-out breakfast.

-• A great base recipe which you can add many different flavours to
+• A great base recipe, to which you can add many different flavours.

 What is a flapjack?